getumbrel/umbrel/SECURITY.md

 -----

-**👆 The issues raised above will all be resolved before we do a stable release of Umbrel.**
+** The issues raised above will be resolved before we do a stable release of Umbrel.**